If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Then what is it about?’

 ‘It’s about all of them!’
 Harry thrust his wand up at the castle above.
-Ice swirled through his blood like a snowstorm through a forest, then faded into the emptiness like whispers into the night.
-‘All the Ron’s, Hermione’s, Tom Riddle’s, and Dumbledore’s.’
+Ice swirled through his blood like a snowstorm through a forest and faded into the emptiness like whispers into the night.
+‘All the Ron’s, Hermione’s, Voldemort’s, and Dumbledore’s.’

 ‘What about them?’
 Salazar’s dark green eyes bored through Harry’s.
 ‘Because they judge you for not living up to their unrealistic perception of you?’